sophiaralz/Content-Summarizer/README.md

 # AI Content-Summarizer & Study Tool

-An intelligent web application that instantly converts URLs, from YouTube videos, articles, and GitHub READMEs, into actionable study materials powered by the Google GenAI SDK, FastAPI, and Streamlit.
+An intelligent web application that instantly converts URLs, from YouTube videos, web pages, and GitHub READMEs, into actionable study materials powered by the Google GenAI SDK, FastAPI, and Streamlit.
 It delivers a concise summary that distills dense documentation or hours of video into a quick high-level overview, extracts deep key insights that surface architectural patterns and core principles, and formats everything into structured study notes for active recall and revision.

 ## Demo